Fleeetview has a limited number of visitor car parking spaces provided for the use of visitors and not residents.

 Consequently, tailgaters now do so at their own risk of vehicle damage.

-Car wash bays are provided in the car park.
-To unlock the car wash bay bollard you must obtain a key from the RSM.
+A car wash bay is provided in the car park.
+To unlock the car wash bay bollard you must obtain a key from the Security Office.
 When you are finished, relock the bollard and return the key promptly.

 Kayak and bicycle storage